mbruges/zola/content/learn/textbook/gp-coursework.md

 Learners should be made aware of what is meant by collaboration in this syllabus.

 Table D has a single strand for marking.
 For 5 marks, the individual learner consistently demonstrated the characteristics of an effective team-worker throughout the project, contributing, being flexible, supporting and being supported, and completing own tasks as agreed with the team.

+## List of Topics

+- Arts in society
+- Change in culture and communities
+- Climate change, energy and resources
+- Conflict and peace
+- Development, trade and aid
+- Digital world
+- Education for all
+- Employment
+- Environment, pollution and conservation
+- Globalisation
+- Health and wellbeing
+- Law and criminality
+- Media and communication
+- Migration and urbanisation
+- Political power and action
+- Poverty and inequality
+- Social identity and inclusion
+- Sport and recreation
+- Technology, industry and innovation Transport, travel and tourism
+- Values and beliefs
+- Water, food and agriculture